jipp/mqttSensorApp/README.md

 # mqttSensorApp
-Sensor App using mqtt as transport protocol based on ESP processor
+Sensor App using mqtt as transport protocol based on ESP processor.
+The ESP8266 can be used as AP or Client.

 ## topic structure
 `<macAddress w/o ":">/value`